arthurwolf/wire-docs/src/how-to/install/troubleshooting.rst

 I am using SSL/TLS spoofing software and need to know how to configure it
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+All Wire clients implement certificate pinning:

+- Web
+- Desktop
+- iOs
+- Android
-The wire client implements certificate pinning.

-You need to configure your software not to intercept traffic to the wire server endpoints, identified by the following regular expressions:
+By default, Wire client implements certificate pinning for domains identified by the following regular expressions:

 - app.wire.com
 - (www.)?wire.com
 - prod-(assets|nginz-https|nginz-ssl).wire.com
 - [a-z0-9]{14,63}.cloudfront.net

+You need to configure your software not to intercept traffic to the wire server endpoints matching these regular expressions.